JordanChoo/prompts/dev/prd-review.md

+# PRD Review

+Reviews an initial human created PRD to identify opportunities for improvement, detail, and refinment.
+Primarily for a web version of an LLM with a PRD as an .md file

+Can also be adapted to CLI versions with slight changes

 ```
 Ruthlessly, unapologetically, and with extreme detail review the attached MD file to identify any bugs, edge cases, lack of clarity, and potential issues that may arise with it